A. J. Foyt: Early life

 Foyt was born in Houston, Texas, to Anthony Joseph "Tony" Foyt and Emma Evelyn (née Monk).
 His father was a mechanic who owned and raced midget race cars as a hobby.
-Foyt's father gave A. J. a toy racer with a lawnmower engine when he was three years old.
-His first victory took place at age five after he challenged local midget champion Doc Cossey to a match race at Houston's Buffalo Stadium.
-Foyt won the event, and later recalled for a biographer that "if ever a kid knew that he had chosen the right profession for himself, I knew it at that moment."
-Tony recalled that when he and his wife left an eleven-year-old A. J. home to attend a race, they returned to find the boy had done considerable damage to the home driving the family's other race car in the yard, and had caused the car's engine to catch on fire.
-While angry, the older Foyt did accept the likelihood of A. J. having a future as a driver.
+Foyt's father gave A.J. a toy racer with a lawnmower engine when he was three years old.
+His first victory took place at age five after he challenged local midget champion Doc Cossey to a match race at Buffalo Stadium.
+Foyt won, and later recalled: "...if ever a kid knew that he had chosen the right profession for himself, I knew it at that moment."
+Tony recalled leaving eleven-year-old A.J. home to attend a race and returning to find the boy had done considerable damage to the home driving the family's other race car in the yard, including causing the car's engine to catch on fire.
+Though angry, the older Foyt did accept the likelihood of his son having a future as a driver.

-Foyt did not enjoy school.
-He was involved in frequent fights with bullies, and often ran home shortly after being dropped off in the morning.
+Frequently in fights, he often ran home from school shortly after being dropped off in the morning.
 On one occasion a teacher called his mother to complain that his homework was covered with racing cars.
-Foyt attended Hamilton and Pershing middle schools, as well as Lamar and San Jacinto high schools.
-He continued to get involved in fights and after obtaining a driver's license, purchased a used Ford and practiced mechanical skills he had learned working on his father's cars.
-He participated in street races until police turned him in to his parents, who were compelled to enroll him in St. Thomas High School.
-Foyt eventually dropped out to work as a mechanic and spend more time concentrating on racing.
+After obtaining a driver's license, he purchased a used Ford and practiced mechanical skills he had learned working on his father's cars.
+He participated in street races until police turned him in to his parents.
+Foyt eventually dropped out of high school to work as a mechanic and to concentrate on racing.